bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Preparations for TYPO3 13.
 Attention: the path to the backend templates is now defined in Configuration/page.tsconfig.

 6.0.0:
-  First version for TYPO3 13.
+  First version for TYPO3 13, but emails are not working with TYPO3 13!

   Upgrade Wizards for old file references and Switchable-Controller-Action-Plugins removed!